 These are still useful standards by which to judge EVP.
 However, the field has become increasingly skeptical of the research advanced by people like Estep and Raudive—and justifiably so.
 After all, building a case for EVP on the unsubstantiated existence of psychic transmissions poisons the milk from the get-go.
-And speaking of poisoning, twentieth century was is markedly polluted with radio frequency transmissions, so much so that they may one day be our first wave of extraterrestrial contact.
-These transmissions now include the glut of paranormal tv programs that have popularized ghost seeking, causing amateur “research” to descend into folk methodologies that abandon the pursuit of sensible causes for EVP in favor of the excitement of finding “proof” of life after death.
+And speaking of poisoning, radio frequency transmissions increased so much during the twentieth century that, not only are they sometimes hypothesized to be the source of some EVP, they may one day be our first wave of extraterrestrial contact.

 I do feel strongly that those who dismiss all EVP researchers as unwitting victims of auditory pareidolia or stray RF gravely oversimplify the matter.
 Not only can such detractors not claim to have performed longitudinal studies of the phenomenon as we have, they cannot know how rigorous our methodologies have been.
-Furthermore, without a doubt, there are definite, significant acoustic “signatures” that come with the most interesting anomalies that suggest something other than known causes.
+Furthermore, without a doubt, there are definite, significant acoustic “signatures” that come with the most interesting anomalies, indicating something other than known causes.

 However much these nattering naysayers might seem like buzzkills—especially the legitimate scientific and medical experts—they’re absolutely correct to make us work harder for our answers.
 Extraordinary claims require extraordinary proof, and if we normalize bad or lazy science, we’ll never come close to obtaining credible evidence.
 More and more, serious, albeit amateur, researchers must factor these inconvenient explanations and hypotheses into their own determinations before even attempting an EVP classification, which only serves to make us better, more credible investigators.